 Students may indicate an interest in teacher education upon application for admission to Delta State University, and they are advised and counseled accordingly.
 Actual admission to the Program cannot be attained until the junior year.
-In the junior year students seeking admission to the Program must take CUR 300 or CUR 302 or CEL 301.
-Students will attempt to meet all admission requirements as a part of CUR 300 or CUR 302 or CEL 301.
-All students completing CUR 300 or CUR 302 or CEL 301 will be admitted by the Teacher Education Council to the Program if all requirements for admission are met at that time.
-A student failing to meet all requirements will be denied admission by the Council until such time that all requirements are met.
-Each student and his/her advisor are notified of the student's admission status after the student completes CUR 300 or CUR 302 or CEL 301 and is presented to the Teacher Education Council for admission.
-Students initially denied to the Program are resubmitted to the Council for admission when all requirements are met.
+In the junior year, students seeking admission to the Program must take CUR 300,

+CUR 302, or CEL 301.
+Students will attempt to meet all admission requirements as a part of CUR 300, CUR 302 or CEL 301.
+All students completing CUR 300, CUR 302, or CEL 301 will be admitted to the Program if all requirements for admission are met at that time.
+A student failing to meet all requirements will be denied admission until such time that all requirements are met.
+Each student and his/her advisor are notified of the student's admission status after the student completes CUR 300, CUR 302, or CEL 301.
+Students initially denied to the Program may be resubmitted when all requirements are met.
 An upper-level student may file application for admission to the Program at any time and must follow the same admission process.